Hoeijmakers/StarRotator/README.md

 # StarRotator

 StarRotator is a python package that simulates a rotation-broadened stellar spectrum during an exoplanet transit event.
 The simulation is done via numerical integration of the stellar disk, with model photosphere spectra from either PHOENIX or pySME (optionally).
-The computationally heavy algorithsm are compiled in Jax, allowing for fast evaluation and also for statistical inference using autodifferentiation and e.g. Numpyro.
+The computationally heavy algorithms are JIT-compiled in Jax, allowing for fast evaluation and also for statistical inference using autodifferentiation e.g. using Numpyro.

 ### This is a minimal guide for getting StarRotator installed and running.